haskell/cabal/Cabal/tests/README.md

    tests; see `compileSetup` in [PackageTests/PackageTester.hs].

 2. Compiling a package which depends on Cabal.
-In particular, packages with `detailed` type test suites depend on the Cabal library directly, so it is important that they are configured to use the in-place package database.
+In particular, packages with the [detailed]-type test suites depend on the Cabal library directly, so it is important that they are configured to use the in-place package database.
 The test suite already creates a stub `PackageSpec` for this case; see [PackageTests/BuildTestSuiteDetailedV09/Check.hs] to see how it is used.

+[PackageTests]: PackageTests
 [HUnit]: http://hackage.haskell.org/package/HUnit
 [PackageTests.hs]: PackageTests.hs
 [PackageTests/PackageTester.hs]: PackageTests/PackageTester.hs
+[detailed]: ../Distribution/TestSuite.hs
 [PackageTests/BuildTestSuiteDetailedV09/Check.hs]: PackageTests/BuildTestSuiteDetailedV09/Check.hs